 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-Birding throughout the world has become increasingly popular.
-Specifically in New Hampshire, it is one of the most popular hobbies of Granite Staters.
+Birding has become increasingly popular throughout the world, and is one of the most popular hobbies of Granite Staters.

 Like many, Eric fell in love with birding over time.